Checking insurance quotes…

 - scissors, safety pins, tweezers

 - steroid cream or cortisone (for poison ivy and other allergic rashes)

 - syringes and sterile needles

-The only required vaccine for Bolivia is yellow fever, and that’s only if you’re arriving from a yellow-fever-infected country in Africa or the Americas.
+The only required vaccine for Bolivia is yellow fever, and that’s only if you’re arriving from a high-yellow-fever-risk country in Africa or the Americas.
 Vaccines that are usually recommended are hepatitis A and tetanus.
 Other vaccines to consider are diphtheria, hepatitis B, rabies and typhoid.

 Note that some countries such as Australia may require you to have a yellow-fever certificate to reenter the country after visiting Bolivia.

 Tap water is not safe to drink.
 Bottled mineral water is cheap and freely available.
 Use it for everything and if you are going anywhere remote take a good supply with you.